YashThakre67/Databricks-Kafka-PySpark-PowerBI-Fruit-Data-Analytics/README.md

 # Spark Streaming RDD Project: Real-Time Fruit Sales Analysis

-This project demonstrates a real-time data processing pipeline using **PySpark RDD-based Streaming**.
-It reads streaming fruit sales data from a source (CSV/JSON), processes it in **Databricks**, calculates metrics, and sends the results to **Kafka**.

 Ingestion → Transformation → Aggregation → Flagging → Final structured output -> Kafka -> Power-BI(Visualization)

 ---